 IP Trade Secrets

-• The defendant worked as a salesman for a company.
-He left the company and went to work for a competitor.
+- Mediated a case regarding a defendant who worked as a salesman for a company.
+The defendant left the company and went to work for a competitor.
 The plaintiff company sued him for stealing trade secrets and proprietary information to steal customers.
 The defendant cross-complained for Labor Code violations.

 Estates/Trusts

-• Plaintiffs were family members and potential heirs to the decedent's estate.
+- Mediated a case involving plaintiffs who were family members and potential heirs to the decedent's estate.
 Prior to his passing the decedent put all of his assets in a trust and made his friend the sole beneficiary of the trust.
-Plaintiffs claimed elder abuse and undue influence.
+The plaintiffs claimed elder abuse and undue influence.

-• Plaintiff and Defendant are half-brother and sister.
-Originally their mother had placed her estate in a trust with the proceeds to be split evenly between them upon her death.
-Shortly before her death the decedent changed the terms of her trust and created a will disinheriting Plaintiff son and giving everything to Defendant daughter.
-Plaintiff sued to set aside the changes claiming undue influence.
-Defendant claimed there was ample evidence to show that decedent had valid reasons for wanting to disinherit son.
+- Mediated a wherein the plaintiff and defendant were half-brother and sister.
+Originally, their mother had placed her estate in a trust with the proceeds to be split evenly between them upon her death.
+Shortly before her death the decedent changed the terms of her trust and created a will disinheriting the plaintiff son and giving everything to the defendant daughter.
+The plaintiff sued to set aside the changes claiming undue influence.
+The defendant claimed there was ample evidence to show that the decedent had valid reasons for wanting to disinherit her son.

 Medical Malpractice

-• Plaintiff, an elderly man, had hip surgery and was thereafter placed in a skilled nursing facility to get care and physical therapy so he could become ambulatory.
-Plaintiff contended that he did not get physical therapy, was bed-ridden, and did not receive the care involving rotating his body, and as a result, suffered unstageable pressure wounds.
-Plaintiff sued for negligence and elder neglect.
+- Mediated a case where the plaintiff, an elderly man, had hip surgery and was thereafter placed in a skilled nursing facility to get care and physical therapy so he could become ambulatory.
+The plaintiff contended that he did not get physical therapy, was bedridden, and did not receive the care involving rotating his body, and as a result, suffered unstageable pressure wounds.
+The plaintiff sued for negligence and elder neglect.

-• Plaintiff came to hospital following a stroke.
+- Mediated a case regarding a plaintiff who came to a hospital after suffering a stroke.
 He consented to surgery to place a stent.
 He suffered significant deficits on his left side following the surgery.
-Several months later another doctor found there was an occlusion at the stent.
-The new doctor said it happened at the time of the original surgery and should have been monitored and repaired at that time.
-The treating doctors denied that there is evidence that the occlusion occurred near the time of the surgery.
+Several months later, another doctor found an occlusion at the stent.
+The new doctor said it happened at the time of the original surgery and should have been monitored and repaired immediately.
+The treating doctors denied the evidence that the occlusion occurred near the time of the surgery.

-• Plaintiff went to a phlebotomist for a blood draw.
+- Mediated a case regarding a plaintiff who went to a phlebotomist for a blood draw.
 She sat in a chair that was raised and had a hydraulic lift.
 After the blood was drawn she tried to get out of the chair and fell and broke her hip.
-Plaintiff sued claiming that the phlebotomist did not act within the standard of care.
+The plaintiff sued, claiming that the phlebotomist did not act within the standard of care.

 Professional Malpractice Legal

-• A trust attorney prepared trust documents for a couple who were in a long-term marriage.
+- Mediated a case wherein a trust attorney prepared trust documents for a couple who was in a long-term marriage.
 After the attorney began working on the trust documents she was told by the husband that his mother had just died and he had inherited some accounts that he wanted to convert from his separate property to community property.
-The couple thereafter divorced and the husband still claimed the property as his separate property.
+The couple divorced thereafter and the husband still claimed the property as his separate property.
 The wife sued the trust attorney for malpractice.

 Eminent Domain

-• Inverse condemnation case.
-Flooding from a creek during a rainstorm caused significant damage to commercial property adjacent to the creek.
-Plaintiff claimed City did not properly maintain the creek which caused the flooding.
-City cross complained against lower property owners claiming that if anyone was at fault it was them.
-Defendant and Cross Defendants all claimed that flooding would have occurred no matter what they had done.
+- Mediated an inverse condemnation case stemming from a flooding incident at a creek during a rainstorm.
+The flood caused significant damage to commercial property adjacent to the creek.
+The plaintiff claimed the city did not properly maintain the creek which caused the flooding.
+The city cross complained against lower property owners claiming that if anyone was at fault it was them.
+The defendant and Cross Defendants all claimed that flooding would have occurred no matter what they had done.

-• A business noticed that its asphalt driveway kept sinking in places whenever it would rain.
-The City inspected the area and found that there was a deteriorating storm drain under the driveway area.
+- Mediated a case brought forth by a business that noticed that its asphalt driveway kept sinking in places whenever it would rain.
+The city inspected the area and found that there was a deteriorating storm drain under the driveway area.
 The City repaired the storm drain but would not repair the asphalt driveway.
 The City's expert said the sinking asphalt was not caused by the storm drain.
-Plaintiff's expert said that it was.
+The plaintiff's expert said that it was.

 Home Owners Association

-• Plaintiff sued the homeowner's association for failure to maintain the sewage pipes in her unit as required, which damaged her property.
+- Mediated a case involving a plaintiff who sued their homeowner's association for failing to maintain the sewage pipes in her unit as required, which damaged her property.
 The defense contended that they had done everything she requested and claimed she was overstating her damages.

 Neighbor Dispute

-• Plaintiff owned a house in Coronado for many years.
-Defendant bought the next-door property as a teardown.
-He hired a surveyor who determined that Plaintiff's guest house encroached several inches on Defendant's property.
+- Mediated a case regarding a plaintiff who owned a house in Coronado for many years.
+The defendant bought the next-door property as a teardown.
+The defendant hired a surveyor who determined that the plaintiff's guest house encroached several inches on the defendant's property.
 They were unable to resolve the dispute informally.
-Plaintiff sued to obtain an equitable easement.
-Defendant filed a cross-complaint for trespass.
+The plaintiff sued to obtain an equitable easement.
+The defendant filed a cross-complaint for trespass.

-• Plaintiff had an easement for ingress and egress over a portion of the property owned by Defendant.
-The defendant was not originally aware of how far the defendant's property line actually extended when Defendant purchased the property.
-Once Defendant realized how far his property extended he began treating it as if there were no easement and blocked Plaintiff's access.
+- Mediated a case relating to a plaintiff who had an easement for ingress and egress over a portion of the property owned by the defendant.
+The defendant was not originally aware of how far the defendant's property line actually extended when the defendant purchased the property.
+Once the defendant realized how far his property extended he began treating it as if there were no easement and blocked the plaintiff's access.

-• The defendant bought a lot from a friend of his about three decades ago.
-He built a house on the property, landscaped the backyard, and built a fence across the backyard that encroached eight feet on his backyard neighbor's property.
+- Mediated a case wherein the defendant bought a lot from a friend about three decades ago.
+The defendant built a house on the property, landscaped the backyard, and built a fence across the backyard that encroached eight feet on his backyard neighbor's property.
 This was done with the neighbor's permission.
-For years he tried to get the neighbor to agree to a lot-line adjustment but the neighbor refused.
-The neighbor then sold the property to the Plaintiffs.
-Plaintiffs asked Defendant to vacate and Defendant refused claiming he had an irrevocable license to use the property in perpetuity.
+For years the defendant tried to get the neighbor to agree to a lot-line adjustment but the neighbor refused.
+The neighbor then sold the property to the plaintiffs.
+The plaintiff asked the defendant to vacate.
+The defendant refused claiming he had an irrevocable license to use the property in perpetuity.

 Property Damage